-Acer Ecology have been asked to scope and carry out numerous ecology surveys in South Wales to accompany planning applications for single and multiple wind turbine developments.
+Acer Ecology has been asked to scope and carry out numerous ecology surveys in South Wales to accompany planning applications for single and multiple wind turbine developments.
 This includes sites in Blaenau Gwent, Rhondda Cynon Taff, Newport Carmarthenshire, Swansea, Pembrokeshire, and Ceredigion.

 Acer Ecology will provide input throughout the design, planning and implementation phases.